Daniel 8: Christian eschatological readings

 In the Middle Ages dissident Catholics, and later Martin Luther, identified the pope as the Antichrist, while the "little horn" included Mohammed, Antiochus, and the papacy, depending on which chapter of Daniel involved.
 In the 17th century the English Puritans interpreted their struggle in terms of God's army (themselves) battling the Antichrist (the pope) and his ally (the king), and the Fifth Monarchy Men took their name and ideal of government from Daniel 7.

-As late as the 18th century no less a figure than Isaac Newton could still read Daniel as a coded prediction of the future, but already this approach was in decline.
-A few 17th century scholars had begun saying that Daniel referred only to Antiochus, and in the 19th century this and the 2nd century date of the book became the scholarly consensus.
-Nevertheless, the traditional "historicist" interpretation continues in popular culture, and conservative scholars continue in its defence.
-For example, the Daniel manuscripts discovered among the Dead Sea Scrolls led many scholars, such as Roland K. Harrison, to conclude that the second century B.C. dating could no longer be sustained.
-There simply was not enough time for compositions at that late date to be circulated and venerated as Scripture by a Maccabean sect at Qumran.